SamF-Web/bgsi-roblox-scripts/README.md

 This is a archive of my personal scripts for BGSI.

-There is another Menu included in the `main.lua` which is MoonX.
+There is another Menu included in the `main.lua` which is MoonX. - This has been removed

 ## Installation